ati-ozgur/course-database/2024/2024-midterm-exam-practice-questions/2024-midterm-exam-practice-questions.md

 3. Please draw a simple ER diagram for a university course schedule system.
-In your system, there will be departments, faculty members (i.e. professors), courses, classes, and offered courses.
+(20 points) In your system, there will be departments, faculty members (i.e. professors), courses, classes, and offered courses.
+Please mark 1-n relations in your ER Diagram.
+Your diagram need to include possible columns for understanding the **relations between tables** but does not need to include every possible column.

 4. Your coworker come to you with a following sql query.
 He is trying to find customer whose first name starts with A.